 The American Osteopathic Board of Radiology administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in Neuroradiology.

 1. In order to take the Neuroradiology Subspecialty Certification Exam, applicants must applicants must hold primary AOBR certification in Diagnostic Radiology and have completed a 1-year AOA-recognized fellowship program in neuroradiology.

-2. The Neuroradiology Subspecialty Certification Exam is offered four times per year.
-The examination is typically offered once each spring and fall in Chicago and two times per year in conjunction with the AOCR Annual and Midyear conference.
+2. The Neuroradiology Subspecialty Certification Exam is offered twice per year.
+The examination is typically offered once each spring and fall.

 Become Board Certified